- Import your own CSV-files into Funnel

 - If new files contain data for previously imported dates, they will overwrite the existing data for those dates.

 Do you have data that you would like to import into Funnel besides the hundreds of plug-and-play data sources that you can use out of the box?

-This article outlines how you can upload your own CSV files directly into Funnel.
+This article outlines how you can import your own CSV files directly into Funnel.

-There are other ways of importing data into Funnel depending on your needs:
+There are also other ways of importing data into Funnel depending on your needs:

 - Set up a Google Sheets import

 - Request a new custom data source.
 This way, files can be automatically sent to Funnel via email, SFTP, s3-upload and more, and you can get bespoke help from our operations team.
 Note: not included in all subscriptions